-Extra power mode Use when climbing rough terrain.
-MTB mode Use when riding on various terrain.
-High-Performance mode Use when you want to ride more comfortably, such as when climbing a steep hill.
+High-Performance mode gh-Performance mode Use when you want to ride more comfortably, such as when climbing a steep hill.
 Standard mode Use when riding on flat roads or climbing gentle hills.
-Eco mode Use when you want to ride as far as possible.
+Eco mode +Eco mode Use when you want to ride as far as possible.
 Off mode Use when you want to ride without power assist.
 You can still use the other display unit functions.